-They are giving up their rights to choose, to succeed, and to create their own destiny by sitting back and waiting for the scrappy handouts that are left behind.
+They are giving up their rights to choose, succeed, and create their own destiny by sitting back and waiting for the scrappy handouts that are left behind.

-And then, with audacity — these same people feel they have the rights to complain about what they were given.
+And then, with audacity — these same people feel they have the right to complain about what they were given.

 The truth is that people need to realise that it is we, who owe the world.